amreshasis/Color-palette/README.md

-# 🎨 Daily Color Palette
+# 🎨 Daily Colour Palette

 A stylish, modern web app that generates a unique color palette every day (or for any date you choose).
 Users can interact with, customize, download, and share palettes, with accessibility features and glassmorphism UI built in.